 - European Coalition on Oil in Sudan, 2011, Arabic translation of Unpaid Debt.

 In 2013, Bloodhound publishes a report about the veracity of Lundin’s communications with its shareholders.

 - Bloodhound, May 2013, Justifying Blood Money.
 Lundin’s communications to shareholders and the market during the development of oil concession Block 5A in Sudan 1997 – 2003

-Lundin published three documents to justify its activities in Sudan.
+Lundin has published three documents justifying its activities in Sudan.